chromeos/chromeos.dev/site/en/education/improving-webview-compatibility.md

 ## Use Google Sign In

 If your application only uses Google Sign in, do not use a WebView to sign in.
-Instead, handle it with the [One Tap sign-in and sign-up flow](https://developers.google.com/identity/one-tap).
+Instead, handle it with the [One Tap sign-in and sign-up flow](https://developers.google.com/identity/one-tap) on Android.
+If you are using chrome apps, continue to use the [`chrome.identity`](https://developer.chrome.com/docs/extensions/reference/identity/) API.
 Links in this sign-in flow start from the browser instead of an embedded WebView, which may not have the same filtering controls applied to it.